ayosprakob/grassmanntn/README.md

 ## Installation
 ```
+pip install grassmanntn
 pip install grassmanntn --upgrade
 ```
+Don't forget to upgrade to the latest version.

 For manual installation: Download `__init__.py`, `grassmanntn.py`, and `param.py` and put them in a folder called `grassmanntn`.
 Put this folder in the same directory as your Python project.